bkw/webflight-tracker/README.md

 - Launch webflight

-- Klick on the video screen
+- Click on the video screen

 Dependencies
 ------------

-This plugins needs the video-stream to supply the image data.
+This plugin needs the video-stream to supply the image data.
 It has to be loaded after it.

 Example config.js: